Textualize/textual/docs/tutorial.md

 ```{.textual path="docs/examples/tutorial/stopwatch04.py" title="stopwatch04.py" press="tab,tab,tab,enter"}
 ```

+When the button event handler adds or removes the `"started"` CSS class, Textual will reapply the CSS and make the required visual changes.
+This keeps our Python code of potentially messy display logic.

 ## Reactive attributes

-A recurring theme in Textual is that you rarely need to explicitly update a widget.
+A recurring theme in Textual is that you rarely need to explicitly update a widget's visuals.
 It is possible: you can call [refresh()][textual.widget.Widget.refresh] to display new data.
 However, Textual prefers to do this automatically via _reactive_ attributes.

 You can declare a reactive attribute with [reactive][textual.reactive.reactive].
 Let's use this feature to create a timer that displays elapsed time and keeps it updated.

 ```python title="stopwatch05.py" hl_lines="1 5 12-27 45"
 --8<-- "docs/examples/tutorial/stopwatch05.py"
 ```

-We have added two reactive attributes to the `TimeDisplay` widget: `start_time` will contain the time (in seconds) the stopwatch was started, and `time` will contain the time to be displayed on the `Stopwatch`.
+We have added two reactive attributes to the `TimeDisplay` widget: `start_time` will contain the time the stopwatch was started (in seconds), and `time` will contain the time to be displayed in the `Stopwatch` widget.

 Both attributes will be available on `self` as if you had assigned them in `__init__`.
 If you write to either of these attributes the widget will update automatically.

 !!! info

     The `monotonic` function in this example is imported from the standard library `time` module.
     It is similar to `time.time` but won't go backwards if the system clock is changed.

 The first argument to `reactive` may be a default value for the attribute or a callable that returns a default value.
 We set the default for `start_time` to the `monotonic` function which will be called to initialize the attribute with the current time when the `TimeDisplay` is added to the app.